cjaeckel/cjaeckel.github.io/_docs/uMINER-FAQ-en.md

 ### SCREEN \#2

-Here you can see how time passes, which is synchronized with the internet with great precision.
+Here you can see how time passes.
+The time is synchronized with the internet with great precision.
 (Of course, we always keep an eye on the fact that crypto mining continues to run in the background...)

 ### SCREEN \#3